On this page

-Three government departments—the Department of Immigration and Citizenship, Centrelink and the Australian Taxation Office—share information so as to locate non-citizens who are employed illegally, or claiming welfare payments and benefits to which they are not entitled.
+Three government departments—the Department of Immigration and Border Protection, Centrelink and the Australian Taxation Office—share information so as to locate non-citizens who are employed illegally, or claiming welfare payments and benefits to which they are not entitled.

 Persons who overstay their visa by more than 28 days may become subject to an exclusion period that prevents them from being granted a temporary visa to travel to Australia for three years.
 This exclusion period applies whether they leave voluntarily or not.

 Even after the exclusion period has finished, the person cannot be granted a visa unless they repay any debt they owe to the Commonwealth, including for costs of removal, or they make satisfactory arrangements to repay their debt.

 Further information is available on the department's website.

 The department also operates a national general enquiries line.